IowaDave/pxt-arrays-with-custom-blocks/README.md

 <p>Refresh the browser window to make the new block available.</p>

-<p>The code listed in Exhibit 2 can be pasted into the main JavaScript tab of the editor to create the blocks program shown in Figure 1.
+<p>The code listed in Exhibit 2 can be pasted into the main JavaScript tab of the editor to create the blocks program shown in Figure 1, below.
 Click the Blocks tab to switch modes and see the blocks.</p>
 <h5>Exhibit 2<br>The STS code that creates the blocks in Figure 1</h5>

 <pre><code>// declare the main-blocks variables